 Project Description

-The public comment period will be open April 30, 2025 until 5:00 p.m. on August 4, 2025.
+The public comment period is open April 30, 2025, and until 5 p.m.
+Aug.
+4, 2025.
 Comments must be submitted before the deadline and may be provided in one of the following ways:

 Elysha Irish at eirish@marinwater.org